raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 [destructuring assignment]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment

-Before we get into the main work, we'll begin with a new kind of invertible function, the invertible generator.
+Before we get into the main work, we'll begin with a new kind of invertible function, the *invertible generator*.
+Then we'll talk about *stackified invertible generators*, invertible functions that map from a stack to a stack.

 ### invertible generators